Machine Learning for Retail Sales Forecasting — Feature Engineering

 STEP 5 to STEP 6: -1.75% RMSE Error

-The model accuracy is slightly better but we do not see any of the added features in the top 20.
+The model's accuracy is slightly higher, but none of the added features appear among the top 20.

 Understand the results

-However, there is still some frustration with not having found any correlation between some of the newly added features and the model performance.
+However, there remains frustration at the lack of a correlation between certain newly added features and model performance.

 Implement Inventory Management Rules

-Now that you have your forecasting model, you need to implement an inventory management rule to manage the replenishment of your stores.
+Now that you have your forecasting model, you need to implement an inventory management rule to manage store replenishment.

 About Me